What is Neuroblastoma?

 The mission of Neuroblastoma Australia is to raise awareness of neuroblastoma childhood cancer, raise much-needed funds for research into neuroblastoma and provide information and support to those affected.

-To date, more than $1.7 Million has been raised through a number of peer-to-peer and charity organised fundraising events, the largest of which is Run2Cure Neuroblastoma.
+To date, more than $1.9 million has been raised through a number of peer-to-peer and charity organised fundraising events, the largest of which is Run2Cure Neuroblastoma.

-The Neuroblastoma Australia Committee consists of 7 members, 3 of which have been directly affected by neuroblastoma and one research doctor.
+The Neuroblastoma Australia Committee consists of seven members, three of which have been directly affected by neuroblastoma and one research doctor.
 The charity is audited by Moore Stephens Accountants.